Peckmore/NetEx.Legacy/README.md

 The code has been taken from the last available version within the official .NET repositories, and modified only where necessary to make it functional; as such, the majority of the code should be identical to the original code.
 Any libraries or compatibility shims are within the `Compatibility` folder.

-The project is very much a **work-in-progress**, and is currently focused on restoring types and controls that have been removed.
-In the future the code could be updated to take advantage of newer runtime features, but that isn't on the roadmap at present!
+The project is very much a **work-in-progress** and **perpetual alpha** (at least for the time being), and is currently focused on restoring types and controls that have been removed.
+In the future the code could be updated to take advantage of newer runtime features, or move out of the `System` namespace, but that isn't on the roadmap at present!

 ## 📦 Projects